27 of The Most Beautiful Greek Islands

 Kos, one of the beautiful Greek islands in the Aegean Sea, is very popular because it is located just in front of Turkey, which makes it possible to visit the beautiful Turkish city of Bodrum.
 And, vice versa, you can also take the ferry to spend a day on Kos from Bodrum.

-Kos isn’t a small island, which means you can relax on the beach, or alternatively hike through beautiful mountains.
+Kos isn’t a small island, so you can both relax on the beach and/or hike through beautiful mountains.
 If you want to go directly to Kos, you can use the island’s own airport.

 Our top 3 recommendations for Kos are: